Park Chan-wook: International acclaim with The Handmaiden

-In October 2014, it was announced that Park had signed on to direct the sci-fi body-swap film, Second Born.
+In September 2014, it was announced that Park would adapt Fingersmith, a historical crime novel by Sarah Waters.
+The film entered production in mid-2015 and ended on October 31, 2015.
+That film ended up becoming The Handmaiden and premiered in competition to rave reviews at the 2016 Cannes Film Festival, where Artistic Director Ryu Seong-hie won the Vulcain Prize for the Technical Arts, and the film was nominated for both the Palme d' Or and Queer Palm.
+The film saw box office success in several countries, including South Korea, the United States and the United Kingdom.

 In January 2018, it was stated that Park would direct a TV miniseries adaptation of The Little Drummer Girl, a novel by John le Carré.
 It aired on BBC One in October of that year and stars Michael Shannon, Florence Pugh and Alexander Skarsgård.

 At the 24th Busan International Film Festival, Park said that he is writing scripts for feature films, for theater and for TV, including a new installment in the Vengeance Trilogy, and an adaptation of Donald E. Westlake's novel The Ax.
 Park had first discussed adapting the book in 2009, when he received approval from Costa-Gavras who owned the rights and directed a previous rendition of the novel.